 Early this week one of the office toilets went on strike.
 We called a plumber.
 As the trusty admin staffer led the plumber to the toilet they cut through my office.
 I was not pleased about this, especially since when the plumber was finished with his duties he and his plunger and his boots cut through my office a second time on the return trip.
 I decided to think about it for a while.
 A while lasted overnight.
 I mulled.
 I considered.
 I reconsidered.
 I got up the morning after and went for a run before work.
 In the moonlight morn I devised a most flamboyant way to chide my co-worker in good humor and good faith.
 I wrote her a fairy tale.

 Yep, as in once upon a time.
 About a goddess and a princess.
-Because my office has two doors and a window (looking into the hallway, not outdoors) we affectionately refer to it as my fishbowl.
+Because my office is a fishbowl.
 So of course the goddess lived in a crystal fishbowl.
 The plumber was called a wrangler of turds and tampons, and then later in the story, a commode cowboy.
 His plunger was called a suction sword.
 He wore boots of assorted abominations.
 The princess owned a juicer called a fruit bleeder.
 Her high heels were deemed ankle pedestals.
 It was most flamboyant.
 Dialogue, scenery, drama, magic, everything that makes a fairy tale fair-y tale-y.
 In the end the goddess counseled the princess that she was always welcome to swim through the crystal fishbowl on her way to anywhere, even to the toilet, but the plumber must always go around.
 I typed it up and emailed it to her.

 She thought it was fabulous. ↓